whitham-powell/cades-traveltime-compare/README.md

 - **Metadata Integration:** Successfully joined PORTAL station segments with INRIX TMC (Traffic Message Channel) segments via spatial intersection.
 This step highlighted how different segmentation and directional labeling can lead to data mismatches.
 - **Time-Series Standardization:** Unified 15-minute interval data from both sources, converting timestamps to a consistent time zone and format for seamless comparison.
 - **Validation and Visualization:** Used GeoPandas plotting to confirm that station coverage areas correctly overlapped with TMC segments.
 This allowed identification of potential misalignments or missing station geometry.

+## Data Sources

+### PORTAL
+PORTAL is a public transportation data platform that provides access to a variety of transportation data sources.
+PORTAL data includes real-time transit data, historical transit data, and transit schedules.
+PORTAL data is used by transportation agencies, businesses, and researchers to monitor transit operations, plan transit projects, and analyze transit patterns.

+### INRIX
+INRIX is a private company that collects and analyzes traffic data.
+They provide a variety of data products, including real-time traffic data, historical traffic data, and traffic forecasts.
+INRIX data is collected from a variety of sources, including GPS data from vehicles, mobile devices, and road sensors.
+INRIX data is used by transportation agencies, businesses, and researchers to monitor traffic conditions, plan transportation projects, and analyze traffic patterns.